AbeKdm/ZumRailsTest/README.md

 Additionally, it implements:

 - Uniform API response for errors.
-- Validation - Use of Model validation custom attributes  (could've implemented in many ways, starting from plain code validation in the API to validation packages etc.)
+- Validation - Use of Model validation custom attributes  (could've implemented in many ways, starting from plain code validation in the API to validation packages etc., I chose an implementation in between)
 - Cross-Origin Resource Sharing (CORS) enabled for all.
 - Integration with Swagger for API documentation.
 - Middleware for handling exceptions.